hicommonwealth/commonwealth/knowledge_base/Tools.md

 Kong Gateway is an open-source API gateway and microservices management tool acting as an intermediary between clients and the app.

-To switch which URL Kong is gating, navigate to Kong's Konnect Service Hub:
+To switch which URL Kong is gating, and alter the destination of incoming requests, navigate to Kong's Konnect Service Hub:

 <img width="233" alt="Screenshot 2023-02-05 at 11 47 36 AM" src="https://user-images.githubusercontent.com/14794654/216841309-bde025ac-48d9-47be-ae47-44ba72b1760a.png">